Leonardo Bianchi

-Leonardo Bianchi (5 April 1848 – 13 February 1927), an Italian neuropathologist, politician, and author from San Bartolomeo in Galdo in the Province of Benevento, earned fame from his work on cerebral functions and diseases of the nervous system.
+Leonardo Bianchi (5 April 1848 – 13 February 1927), an Italian neuropathologist, politician, and writer from San Bartolomeo in Galdo in the Province of Benevento, earned fame from his work on cerebral functions and diseases of the nervous system.
 His work contributed to the very first known handbook of neurological semiology and examination in Italy.

 Early life and education

-Leonardo Bianchi was born in the small Italian town San Bartolomeo in Galdo on April 5th, 1848.
+Leonardo Bianchi was born in the small Italian town San Bartolomeo in Galdo on 5 April 1848.
 He was the son of Vincenzo, a pharmacist, and chemist, and Alessia Longo.
 Bianchi showed an interest in literature, classical arts, and education from an early age.
 He completed his secondary and high school education in Benevento and graduated in Medicine and Surgery from the University of Naples in January 1871.
 Where he was taught by great influences, such as Luciano Armanni and Otto Von Schron.

 Medical career

 After receiving his medical degree, Bianchi developed an interest in neuropsychiatry while working as a doctor at the Real Albergo dei Poveri.
-He delved into various scientific and medical topics, and in 1876 he received a teaching degree in electrotherapy, medical pathology, and medical clinic at the University of Naples.
+He delved into various scientific and medical topics, and in 1876, he received a teaching degree in electrotherapy, medical pathology, and medical clinic at the University of Naples.

 From 1879 to 1881, Bianchi was appointed professor of the medical clinic at the University of Cagliari, where he worked with the Director of the Clinic of Nervous and Mental disease, Giuseppe Buonomo, at the Royal Asylum of S. Francesco di Sales.
 Giuseppe Buonomo also served as a professor of psychiatry at the University of Naples, with Binachi serving as his assistant.
 In 1882, he founded the Annali di neurologia or better known as the Psychiatric Institute of Naples.
 He eventually served as a professor of psychiatry and neuropathology at the Universities of Palermo and Naples from 1888 to 1923.
 While working as a professor, he wrote a manual on the semiology of diseases of the nervous system.
 His manual was the first handbook to fully describe neurological signs and symptoms and gave, in detail, the workup for neurological examination.

-After the death of Guiseppe Buonomo, Bianchi was appointed director of the Royal Asylum of S. Francesco di Sales, where he worked to reform the asylum's practices as well as implementing various hospital and institutional reforms.
+After the death of Giuseppe Buonomo, Bianchi was appointed director of the Royal Asylum of S. Francesco di Sales, where he worked to reform the asylum's practices as well as implement various hospital and institutional reforms.
 In 1910, his best-known written work is La meccanica del cervello (The Mechanism of the Brain) of 1920.